n3ur4l/gruvdeck/README.md

               { delay: 12,  repeat: 3, feedback: (note) => { return note; } });
 ```

+## midi.Output.drain

+Send whatever is remaining in the queue to midi out right away.

 ## clock.Divider

 Clock divider triggers on every Xth step of the clock.